radical-cybertools/radical.entk/doc/examples/simulationanalysis/adaptive_simulation_analysis_loop.rst

 In the previous examples, the number of simulations is constant in every iteration.
 In this example, we use the ``SimulationAnalysisLoop`` pattern in which the number of simulations changes every iteration.
-We discuss two examples, 1) the analysis produces the number of simulations for the next iteration and 2) the analysis produces a bunch of output and a script is used to extract the number of simulations for the next iteration.
+We discuss two examples,

+* 1) the analysis produces the number of simulations for the next iteration
+* 2) the analysis produces a bunch of output and a script is used to extract the number of simulations for the next iteration.

 .. figure:: ../../images/simulation_analysis_pattern.*